burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Sometimes while making programs in Python, you need to write programs directly in Python, not only call external C++ libraries from it.
 Possible reasons why you can implement the algorithm in Python:

-* Algorithm is short and suitable for CPU.
+* The algorithm is short and suitable for CPU.
 * Library does not exist, or Library exists but does not provide Python bindings.
 * Library does not provide enough configuration and you need it.
 * You need to change something fundamental inside C++ Library.
-You don't know C++, and due to lack of knowledge you use Python.
+You don't know C++, and due to lack of knowledge, you use Python.

 Creating a CPU-effective algorithm in Python is difficult when wall clock time matters.
 As a concrete example, Let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions:

 * Both programs use single-core CPU
-* C++ program does not use any special optimization techniques.
+* The C++ program does not use any special optimization techniques.
 It's usual C++ code.

 The test compares wall clock time of the following: